cseanburns/personal_knowledge_mgmt/src/2b-working-with-gen-ai.md

 sometimes collaborate with others
 (much of this depends on the paid plans that are also offered).

-These services are able to connect with other services.
+These services are able to connect with other services, too.
 For example, OpenAI's ChatGPT can connect with Google Drive and Microsoft OneDrive plus accept uploads from your computer.
 NotebookLM can connect to Google Drive, accept links to sources, copied text, and accept uploads.